Royal Albion Hotel Project, Brighton

 In 1913, hotelier Harry Preston restored the Albion; in 1963 it was joined with neighbouring Lion Mansions.
 During the 1970s, the adjacent Clive House—once home to Louis Tussaud’s Waxworks—was also incorporated, extending the hotel along the seafront.
 The building has endured two major fires: a kitchen-ducting fire in 1999 that destroyed the west range, and a second in July 2023 that devastated the western range roof, Clive House and Lion Mansions, which were subsequently demolished.

 In 2024, The Bloomsbury Group took charge of the Albion’s future.
-With planning permissions and designs now underway, a sensitive five-year restoration will transform the site into a new 4-star hotel under the Elite Hotels brand, safeguarding this much-loved landmark for generations.
+With planning permissions and designs now underway, a sensitive five-year restoration will transform the site into a new 4-star hotel, safeguarding this much-loved landmark for generations.
 The redevelopment will blend heritage-inspired rooms in historic sections with modern facilities in the newer build, balancing tradition and contemporary comfort on Brighton’s seafront.

 Hotel built by John Colbatch, designed by Amon Henry Wilds, originally facing the Steine gardens.